 6. We have multiple GLs and not one single version of financial truth

 You know you have a supply chain issue if IT says:

 1. Our data is all over the place and we need it in one place to support our customers

 2. We are not in the report writing business, we can’t support every department’s information needs

-3. We could share data with customers/suppliers, but we have no data security or governance in pace to protect us
+3. We could share data with customers or suppliers, but we have no data security or governance in place to protect us

 1. We use contractors with employees on watch lists

 2. We have a lot more workers' compensation claims than our peers